eyereasoner/eye/reasoning/arcus/slide33/README.md

 :yyy rdf:type :ccc .
 ```

-eyelet can be used to enforce and check this inference.
+arcus can be used to enforce and check this inference.

 ---